Latest posts by Florian (see all)

-So far, the biggest of those fatbergs was found in Whitechapel, London.
+So far, the largest of those fatbergs was found in Whitechapel, London.
 That monster was 250 meters (820 feet) long and weighed 130 tonnes.
 It took a whole nine weeks to remove it.

-And this sort of problem occurs not only in England but in sewer systems all over the world.
+Fatbergs and similar problems occur not only in England, but in sewer systems all over the world.
 Here’s an example in Fargo, North Dakota:

-After the sewers, a lot of those wipes end up in the sea and cause serious damage to marine life.Most wet wipes contain plastic, which means they are not biodegradable.
+After they wash out of the sewers, a lot of those wipes end up in the sea, where they cause serious damage to marine life.Most wet wipes contain plastic, which means they are not biodegradable.
 Click To Tweet

-What’s more, most of them also contain alcohol, preservatives and other chemicals which can cause a lot of environmental harm when disposed of in nature or landfills.
+What’s more, most wet wipes also contain alcohol, preservatives, and other chemicals which can cause a lot of environmental harm when disposed of in nature or landfills.

 Eco-Friendly Wet Wipes As Alternatives